RNZ Concert: Local artists

 Featured New Zealand pianist Read Gainsford is based at Florida State University.

 Over several decades RNZ Concert has recorded and broadcast many New Zealand compositions, and featured many local musicians.
 Its collected recordings, currently held by Ngā Taonga Sound and Vision national archives, have become a record of New Zealand's fine music history.
 Some of the only remaining audio recordings of composer Douglas Lilburn are two radio interviews and a recorded performance of him playing his own piece From the Port Hills.

 Many New Zealand musicians and composers, like London-based Kiri te Kanawa and Florida State University's Reed Gainsford, have had their work recorded and broadcast by RNZ Concert while pursuing further musical study and career opportunities abroad in the United States, United Kingdom or Europe.
 Other artists have remained based in New Zealand, while having their work showcased by RNZ Concert and by fine music stations overseas.
 These include pianist and chamber soloist Katherine Austin, singer Judy Bellingham and organist Michael Stewart.

 Composers and composing musicians such as Michael Williams, Phillip Brownlee, Yvette Audain, Nigel Keay and Ryan Youens have had their work featured on RNZ Concert, and several conductors including Martin Setchell have been involved in recordings.
 Singers Morag Atchison, Stephanie Acraman and Valerie Wycoff, violinists Amalia Hall and Natalie Sharonlin and pianists Charmaine Ford and Rachel Thomas have also performed their work.

 International artists

 International artists are regularly featured through the touring programmes of Chamber Music New Zealand, as well as soloists with the major orchestras.
 RNZ Concert also carries major coverage of the Michael Hill International Violin Competition every two years, both from Queenstown and Auckland.

 Broadcasting

-RNZ Concert uses the Radio Data System in its FM signal, broadcasts in stereo on FM, and is also available as web streaming, through the RNZ app, and on Freeview and Sky.
+RNZ Concert broadcasts in FM stereo via terrestrial transmitters located around New Zealand, as well as from the Koreasat 6 satellite.
+It is also available as web streaming, through the RNZ app, and on Freeview and Sky.